-8.1.1 Description of Property - Formerly in Arapahoe County, Now in the City and County of Denver including within its borders the said property, a deed is executed and recorded in the City and County of Denver describing said property as being in Arapahoe County.
+8.1.1 Description of Property - Formerly in Arapahoe County, Now in the City and County of Denver

+Problem: Prior to December 1, 1902, property is located in a platted addition in the County of Arapahoe.
+After December 1, 1902, on which date the City and County of Denver became a political entity including within its borders the said property, a deed is executed and recorded in the City and County of Denver describing said property as being in Arapahoe County.
 Is title marketable, provided no addition of similar name existed in Arapahoe County at the time of the execution and recording of the deed?